Your GP can often diagnose allergic rhinitis from your symptoms and medical history.

 If the exact cause of allergic rhinitis is uncertain, your GP may refer you for allergy testing.

 Commercial allergy testing kits are not recommended.
-The tests are often of a lower standard than that provided by qualified healthcare professionals.
+These tests are often lower quality than tests done by qualified healthcare professionals.

 There are 2 main allergy tests: